ramnar/amazonwebservices/helloworld/README.md

 Alexa: Welcome to three good things!
 Tell one thing that went well for you today like by saying Today I played awesome cricket
 User: Today I had tasty food

 Alexa: First one added successfully.
 Tell the second one.
-If you dont have any say stop
+If you dont have any thing, say stop
 User: Today I watched a movie

 Alexa: Second one added successfully.
 Tell the third one.
-If you dont have any say stop
+If you dont have any thing, say stop
 User: Today I went for an outing

 Alexa: Third one added successfully.Thankyou.
 Have a nice day